Takako Yamaguchi

 Takako Yamaguchi (born 1952, Okayama, Japan) is a visual artist based in Los Angeles, California.

 Background

 Born in Okayama, Japan, Takako Yamaguchi has lived and has long lived and worked in Los Angeles.
 During the early years of her practice, Yamaguchi moved between Japan, the U.S. Yamaguchi first studied at the International Christian University in Tokyo, Japan (1971–1973).
-Shereceived her B.A. from Bates College in 1975, and went on to get her MFA from the University of California, Santa Barbara in 1978.
+She received her B.A. from Bates College in 1975, and went on to get her MFA from the University of California, Santa Barbara in 1978.

 Visual practice

 Yamaguchi has been associated with the U.S.-based Pattern and Decoration movement of the 1970s.
 Her work embraces what has historically been disfavored by the formal reductivism of Euro-American abstraction and modernism.
 Decoration, fashion, beauty, sentimentality, empathy, and pleasure–forms and styles displaced by modernism and the contemporary artistic zeitgeist, are central aspects of Yamaguchi's painting practice.
 Through her proposed "poetics of dissent," Yamaguchi recuperates and mixes various visual traditions including Mexican Socialist Muralism, American Transcendentalism, Art Nouveau, and Japanese decorative arts.
 Her syncretic approach challenges the binary of an ostensibly race-neutral kind of International Modernism and the aesthetics of local, national and ethnic identity.
 Yamaguchi's "abstractions in reverse," a current that runs throughout the artist's practice, works backwards in the traditional historical framework of 20th century western art, from abstraction back towards illusionism.
 Her work involves the exploration of the semi-abstract, as well as focusing on pattern and surface quality through the use of bronze leaf.